 Prices declined after stocks dropped and the U.S. currency gained against the euro.
 The stronger currency undermines demand for dollar-priced assets such as oil and gold.
 Oil futures touched a seven-month high of $70.32 on June 5 after a Labor Department report showed the fewest job losses in eight months.

 The fundamentals don’t support these prices, said Michael Fitzpatrick, a vice president for energy at MF Global Ltd. in New York.
-A stronger dollar takes away one of the supporting factors behind the recent rally.
+A stronger dollar takes away one of the supporting factors behind the r

 Crude oil for July delivery fell 35 cents, or 0.5 percent, to settle at $68.09 a barrel at 3:04 p.m. on the New York Mercantile Exchange.
 Futures are up 53 percent this year.